 The ‘Big Deal’

 Journal subscriptions are typically sold in bundles colloquially known as the ‘Big Deal’.
 These bundles contain up to 3,000 journals and cost hundreds of thousands of dollars (e.g. our most expensive big deal with Elsevier cost $740,000 last year).
 The big deal is a compromise: it saves costs compared with subscribing to individual journals but it also contains a lot of content that we wouldn’t otherwise subscribe to and creates expectations that we subscribe to everything.
 Additionally, price increases (discussed below) have eroded the value of some of these deals.
+In Fall 2023, the library determined that cancelling our Springer ‘Big Deal’ package was necessary to achieve financial sustainability in our budget.
+Learn more about this cancellation decision on the Cancelling Springer Journals page.

 Annual Price Increases